pixlee/android-sdk/README.md

 ```

 ## Album Analytics

-#### Opened Widget
+#### Opened Widget & Widget Visible
+Be aware of the difference between **Opened Widget** and **Widget Visible**.
+(Need a sample code.
+Check the demo app in the project)

+There is an order of firing these two APIs.
+1. **Opened Widget**: You should fire this when firing the api is done and loading the photo data into your own view for the widget is complete.
+2. **Widget Visible**: **Opened Widget** should be fired first.
+Then, you can fire this when your own view for the widget started to be visible on the screen.

+- ##### Opened Widget
-- To fire an opened widget event, simply call the `openedWidget` method of the PXLAlbum or PXLPdpAlbum AFTER data has been returned from the first call of the `loadNextPageOfPhotos` method, and an "Opened Widget" event will be fired containing all of the necessary analytics information.
+    - To fire this event, simply call the `openedWidget` method of the PXLAlbum or PXLPdpAlbum AFTER data has been returned from the first call of the `loadNextPageOfPhotos` method, and an "Opened Widget" event will be fired containing all of the necessary analytics information.
     See the onComplete function in GalleryFragment.java for an example.

         ```
         #!java

         album.openedWidget(PXLWidgetType.photowall);
         album.openedWidget(PXLWidgetType.horizontal);
         album.openedWidget("<Customized name>");
+        ```

+- #### Widget Visible
+    - To fire this event, simply call the `widgetVisible` method of the PXLAlbum or PXLPdpAlbum AFTER data has been returned from the first call of the `loadNextPageOfPhotos` method, and an "Widget Visible" event will be fired containing all of the necessary analytics information.

+        ```
+        #!java

+        album.widgetVisible(PXLWidgetType.photowall);
+        album.widgetVisible(PXLWidgetType.horizontal);
+        album.widgetVisible("<Customized name>");
         ```

 #### Load More
 - To fire a load more event, simply call the `loadMore` method of the PXLAlbum or PXLPdpAlbum AFTER data has been returned from calls via the 'loadNextPageOfPhotos' method, a "Load More" analytics event will be fired containing all of the necessary analytics information.